GlycoSHIELD-MD/GlycoSHIELD-MD/webapp-landingpage/index.md

 layout: home
 ---

-### Introduction
+### GlycoSHIELD

-Use **GlycoSHIELD** to graft glycan conformers on protein structures.
+Use GlycoSHIELD to graft glycan conformers on protein structures.

-See our publication for more details:
-[https://doi.org/10.1101/2021.08.04.455134](https://doi.org/10.1101/2021.08.04.455134){:target="_blank"}
+Please find more details in our publication [https://doi.org/10.1101/2021.08.04.455134](https://doi.org/10.1101/2021.08.04.455134){:target="_blank"}

 ### Download